Spec-Driven Development

 Initialization and constitution adoption

 The constitution is typically defined once at the start of a project and only refined as necessary.
-Constitution amendments are considered one-off exceptions and not as part of the core development loop.
+Constitution amendments are considered one-off exceptions and not part of the core development loop.

 Specify a feature